h1ddenpr0cess20/tyumi/README.md

 - Enable "Tool Calling" in settings
 - Ask questions that require web search, image generation, or other tools
 - The AI will automatically use appropriate tools when needed
+- Be sure to obtain API keys before enabling the tools

 #### Personality Customization
 - Choose from preset personalities (Creative, Technical, Friendly, etc.)